Cars

 Given present projections suggesting the majority of drivers will choose to charge their vehicle at home if they can, SMMT also estimates that there would need to be around 2.3 million public charge points in service by 2030 to provide adequate coverage and tackle range anxiety – meaning more than 700 new charge points would have to be installed every day until the end of the decade.
 By comparison, the installation rate is approximately 42 a day presently.

-So we have a problem!
+So, we have a problem!

-As the SMMT have previously said… “Whilst 2022/23’s uptake of electric vehicles is welcomed, it remains clear this has been an electric revolution primarily for business fleets and NOT the general consumer.
+As the SMMT have previously said… “Whilst 2023/24’s uptake of electric vehicles is welcomed, it remains clear this has been an electric revolution primarily for business fleets and NOT the general consumer.
 Manufacturers are committed to the consumer - but to deliver an electric revolution that is affordable, achievable and accessible to all by 2030 - government and other stakeholders MUST put ordinary consumers (and drivers) at the heart of policy and planning.

 There will need to be: